 - Charitable: Grants must be focused on helping those in need, and addressing local issues.
 The project cannot benefit only the Lodge or Lodge members.

-- An Activity: Beacon Grants cannot be used for donations of funds and supplies.
+- Project: Beacon Grants cannot be used for donations of funds and supplies.
 Elks should be actively serving the community.
 If people see Elks doing good things, they'll be inspired to join!

-How to Apply: After July 1, the Lodge Secretary or ENF Grants Coordinator is able to access, complete and submit the online application.
+How to apply: The Lodge Secretary or ENF Grants Coordinator is able to access, complete and submit the online application.
+For detailed instructions on the application process, click here.

 Back to top